nekapoor7/Python-and-Django/README.md

 # Python-and-Django
-This is my respository for Python and Django Projects
+This is my respository for Python and Django Concepts and Mini Projects